mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

                  | Mul a a
                  deriving (Show, Eq)

-The idea here is that we will use something called a 'fix point' of a functor to encode recursive behavior inside `a` somehow.
+The idea here is that we will use something called a 'fixed point' of a functor to encode recursive behavior inside `a` somehow.
 Before we get to that, let's prove our type is indeed a functor.
 To do that we have to implement `fmap` that abides by the functor laws.
 I propose the